CSCfi/csc-user-guide/docs/apps/jax.md

     Since JAX releases new versions on a somewhat irregular schedule we will not make all new versions immediately available.
-    Instead we endeavour to update the JAX version available on our systems approximately every six mongths, targeting February and August, on a best effort basis.
+    Instead we endeavour to update the JAX version available on our systems approximately every six months, targeting February and August, on a best effort basis.

 All modules are based on containers using Apptainer (previously known as Singularity).
 Wrapper scripts have been provided via [tykky](../computing/containers/tykky.md)